Zuora (NYSE:ZUO) Issues Q1 2023 Earnings Guidance

-Zuora (NYSE:ZUO – Get Rating) last announced its earnings results on Wednesday, December 1st.
-The company reported ($0.02) earnings per share for the quarter, beating the consensus estimate of ($0.03) by $0.01.
-The company had revenue of $89.23 million during the quarter, compared to the consensus estimate of $86.54 million.
-Zuora had a negative return on equity of 45.14% and a negative net margin of 24.76%.
-The company’s revenue was up 15.5% on a year-over-year basis.
-During the same period last year, the firm earned ($0.13) earnings per share.
-As a group, sell-side analysts anticipate that Zuora will post -0.65 EPS for the current fiscal year.

-In other Zuora news, SVP Jennifer Pileggi sold 3,906 shares of the firm’s stock in a transaction dated Wednesday, December 8th.
-The shares were sold at an average price of $20.13, for a total value of $78,627.78.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CRO Robert J. Traube sold 9,131 shares of Zuora stock in a transaction that occurred on Wednesday, January 12th.
+In other news, CRO Robert J. Traube sold 9,131 shares of the business’s stock in a transaction dated Wednesday, January 12th.
 The shares were sold at an average price of $16.93, for a total value of $154,587.83.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CRO Robert J. Traube sold 16,033 shares of the business’s stock in a transaction dated Monday, January 3rd.
+The stock was sold at an average price of $18.06, for a total transaction of $289,555.98.
 The disclosure for this sale can be found here.
-Insiders sold 158,805 shares of company stock valued at $2,869,196 over the last quarter.
-Insiders own 12.58% of the company’s stock.
+In the last 90 days, insiders have sold 104,818 shares of company stock worth $1,819,682.
+12.58% of the stock is owned by company insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Millennium Management LLC raised its holdings in shares of Zuora by 183.7% during the fourth quarter.
-Millennium Management LLC now owns 714,375 shares of the company’s stock valued at $13,345,000 after buying an additional 462,538 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its holdings in shares of Zuora by 14.5% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 300,830 shares of the company’s stock valued at $5,620,000 after buying an additional 38,012 shares during the last quarter.
-Wells Fargo & Company MN raised its holdings in shares of Zuora by 36.1% during the fourth quarter.
-Wells Fargo & Company MN now owns 155,064 shares of the company’s stock valued at $2,896,000 after buying an additional 41,141 shares during the last quarter.
-California State Teachers Retirement System raised its holdings in shares of Zuora by 2.5% during the fourth quarter.
-California State Teachers Retirement System now owns 155,002 shares of the company’s stock valued at $2,895,000 after buying an additional 3,716 shares during the last quarter.
-Finally, Legal & General Group Plc raised its holdings in shares of Zuora by 1.3% during the fourth quarter.
-Legal & General Group Plc now owns 74,010 shares of the company’s stock valued at $1,383,000 after buying an additional 980 shares during the last quarter.
-67.00% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in ZUO.
+Wells Fargo & Company MN boosted its stake in Zuora by 100.7% during the 2nd quarter.
+Wells Fargo & Company MN now owns 90,487 shares of the company’s stock valued at $1,561,000 after purchasing an additional 45,402 shares during the period.
+Invesco Ltd. boosted its stake in Zuora by 19.9% during the 3rd quarter.
+Invesco Ltd. now owns 64,573 shares of the company’s stock valued at $1,071,000 after purchasing an additional 10,706 shares during the period.
+Royal Bank of Canada boosted its stake in Zuora by 24.3% during the 3rd quarter.
+Royal Bank of Canada now owns 12,287 shares of the company’s stock valued at $204,000 after purchasing an additional 2,402 shares during the period.
+Janus Henderson Group PLC acquired a new position in Zuora during the 3rd quarter valued at about $181,000.
+Finally, BNP Paribas Arbitrage SA lifted its stake in shares of Zuora by 111.6% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 31,323 shares of the company’s stock worth $519,000 after acquiring an additional 16,517 shares during the period.
+68.57% of the stock is owned by institutional investors.

 Zuora, Inc engages in the provision of cloud-based subscription management platform.
 Its products include Zuora Billing, Zuora Revenue, Zuora CPQ, Zuora Collect AI, and Zuora Analytics.
 It offers solutions to software, healthcare, education, B2C, and communications industries.
 The company was founded in 2007 by K.V.